Vice President for Development and Visitor Experience

 - Build retail operations to support branding objectives

 Build the Central Park Conservancy Brand

 Create and institutionalize a comprehensive brand message and voice that will be used organization-wide to increase awareness of the breadth and depth of the Conservancy’s roles and responsibilities.

-Insure adherence to brand guidelines while developing new and appropriate opportunities to present the Conservancy’s message.
-Work closely with the VP of Philanthropy, Operations, Planning, Design and Construction, Finance and Administration to insure that all areas of the Conservancy are working together to present a unified and cohesive Brand message.
+Ensure adherence to brand guidelines while developing new and appropriate opportunities to present the Conservancy’s message.
+Work closely with the Vice Presidents of Philanthropy, Operations, Planning, Design and Construction, and Finance and Administration to insure that all areas of the Conservancy are working together to present a unified and cohesive brand message.

-Through the efforts of the Institute for Urban Parks, programs will be developed to elevate the visitor experience and engage the visitor with the Central Park Conservancy to develop responsibility and respect for Central Park and urban parks, globally.
+Through the efforts of the Central Park Conservancy Institute for Urban Parks, new programs continue to be developed to elevate the visitor experience and engage the visitor with the Conservancy to foster responsibility and respect for Central Park and urban parks, globally.

-Additionally, the Institute for Urban Parks will enable us to leverage our leadership position to provide professional development opportunities and create a forum of best practice exchange and information sharing with the goal of keeping the Conservancy at the forefront of urban Park Management know-how and practices.
+Additionally, the Institute will enable the Conservancy to leverage its leadership position to provide professional development opportunities and create a forum of best practice exchange and information sharing, with the goal of keeping the Conservancy at the forefront of Urban Park Management know-how and practices.

-Prior to joining the team of the Central Park Conservancy, Ms. Coppersmith spent eight years in museum development for area institutions, including the Whitney Museum.
-She began her career in advertising.
-Ms. Coppersmith has a B.S. in Communications from Boston University.
+Prior to joining Central Park Conservancy, Terri spent eight years in museum development for several NYC institutions, including the Whitney Museum of Art.
+Terri began her career in advertising.